johann-solo/oliveandmango.github.io/_posts/blog/2016-12-24-greek-honey-cookies.md

 Some use an all sugar syrup but I think that combining sugar and honey in the recipe is important.
 You really taste a difference in the syrup.
 I used local Trinidadian honey (which is basically the same price as gold but worth every penny &mdash; I can cheap out on the semolina but not this honey) and it was divine!
 <br><br>

-Hope you enjoy making and eating these as much as i do!!
+Hope you enjoy making and eating these as much as I do!!
 Even if you live close to a Greek bakery (totally jealous of you) it's still fun to make them on your own.
 <br><br>